20 Hours / 20 CEs

 On Demand | Self-Paced Professional Training

-This program presents instruction on interviewing methods designed to yield data most relevant to the issues before the court and the processes to be employed in the integration of those data with data obtained through the administration of formal assessment instruments.
-Basic concepts of psychological assessment are discussed, with emphasis on test selection criteria, reliability, validity (in its various forms), and the manner in which testing conditions affect the reliability and validity of test data.
-Suggestions are offered regarding ways to effectively explain assessment findings in reports.
+This program presents instruction on interviewing methods designed to yield data most relevant to the issues before the court, and on the processes to be employed in integrating those data with data obtained through the administration of formal assessment instruments.
+Basic concepts of psychological assessment are discussed, with emphasis on test selection criteria, reliability, validity (in its various forms), and how testing conditions affect the reliability and validity of test data.
+Suggestions are offered for effectively explaining assessment findings in reports.

-Presenters discuss data integration – the process of comparing and contrasting information derived from different data sources.
-Emphasis is placed on providing effective explanations, in reports and testimony, of the manner in which test data were used in the development of recommendations.
+Presenters discuss data integration—the process of comparing and contrasting information from different data sources.
+Emphasis is placed on providing effective explanations, in reports and testimony, of how test data were used in developing recommendations.
 Criteria to be employed in selecting formal assessment instruments are presented.

-The presenters discuss configural analysis, hypothesis testing, means by which to take situational variables into consideration, response style issues, the use of computer-based test interpretations (CBTIs), and practitioner interpretation.
+The presenters discuss configural analysis, hypothesis testing, methods for considering situational variables, response style issues, the use of computer-based test interpretations (CBTIs), and practitioner interpretation.

 Learning Objectives